volkamerlab/kissim_app/notebooks/comparison/README.md

 ### `kissim`-based kinome tree

-This notebook generates `kissim`-based kinome trees based on three different kinase matrices:
+We generate `kissim`-based kinome trees based on three different kinase matrices:

 - Kinase matrix based on all structures/fingerprints (**DFG-in and DFG-out**)
 - Kinase matrix based on structure/fingerprints in **DFG-in** conformation only